 While there’s no standard policy for this, most entertainment insurance policies start at $1 million and go up from there (if not substantially).

 If you’re planning a large-scale production, this is something to keep in mind.

-There are several different types of film production insurance available to protect you from the risks associated with producing a film.
-Film producers will require public liability and property damage insurance in order to get permission from landowners to film on their land or from local authorities who manage public spaces like bridges and tunnels.
+There are several different types of film production insurances available to protect you from the risks associated with producing a film.
+Film producers will require public liability and property damage insurance to get permission from landowners to film on their land or from local authorities who manage public spaces like bridges and tunnels.